 The State's jurisdiction over gaming activities and individuals involved therewith is limited only by applicable Federal or State law and shall not be construed as limited in any manner by this Compact.
 Nothing in this Compact limits the State's criminal law jurisdiction with respect to non-Tribal members and actions arising out of Class III gaming activities.

-Nothing within this Compact shall be construed to affect any civil or criminal jurisdiction the State may have under Public Law #83-280.
+Nothing within this Compact shall be construed to affect the civil or criminal jurisdiction of the State under Public Law #83-280.